syedmfuad/columbus_spatial/README.md

 Started with the goal of developing an undergrad geoinformatics/spatial data science summer course and ended up as a reference repository for spatial mapping and raster data manipulation and processing.

 ## treecover.R
-Merging household-level demographics with neighborhood amenity raster files (heterogenous grid cell resolutions), for e.g., tree canopy, land use, open space, distance to nearest water body, etc.
+Merging household-level demographics with neighborhood amenity raster files (heterogenous grid-cell resolutions), for e.g., tree canopy, land use, open space, distance to nearest water body, etc.

 ## map.R
 Trying out different mappings with using Google API